International Tourism and Hospitality Management module details

 Year three

-This module provides students with the opportunity to study a range of niche forms of tourism including natural tourism, cultural tourism, eco-tourism and dark tourism.
+Tourists are turning to different ‘products’ for cultural experiences whether that be visiting and immersing themselves in nature and participating in nature-based or eco-tourism, experiencing heritage, arts and culture at a destination or engaging in slow or community-based tourism which includes activities such as slow travel or spending time with locals.
+Another type of tourism which this module will focus on is dark tourism which is associated to tragedy and death.
+This module therefore provides students with the opportunity to study a range of niche forms of tourism such as nature-based or eco-tourism, cultural tourism, creative, and dark tourism.
 Students will be presented with a range of case studies which will allow them to explore the factors which influence these forms of tourism.
-Students will reflect on and evaluate the ethical foundations and sustainability of these forms of tourism.
-Students will also consider consumer behaviour and the social, cultural and political contexts which drive engagement with these tourism and hospitality products
+Students will reflect and evaluate the ethical foundations and sustainability of these forms of tourism.
+Students will also consider consumer behaviour and the relevant social, cultural, political, economic, and environmental factors which drive engagement with these tourism and hospitality products.

 This module presents the opportunity for students to produce an individual business plan for either the Tourism or Hospitality sector that serves as a commercial and employability-relevant experience and synthesises existing knowledge and skills gained throughout the Programme.
 Students will explore gaps in the market and develop their own proposal ideas with SMART objectives.
 It requires students to compile a commercially viable business plan for a sustainable business that acts as a response to a societal challenge or opportunity.
 The final submission should also incorporate tools such as SWOT and PESTLE and will be communicated to an academic/and or industry professional.